MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 **Standardize your branching strategy.** Choose a trunk-based model when possible.
 Trunk-based branching keeps the workload development team in sync and encourages continuous delivery.
 Define branch policies to protect important branches, like the main branch.
 For more information, see [Adopt a Git branching strategy](/azure/devops/repos/git/git-branching-guidance) and [Branch policies and settings](/azure/devops/repos/git/branch-policies).

-**Evaluate metrics to quanity effectiveness.** Software development and quality assurance teams can only improve if they can quantify their effectiveness.
+**Evaluate metrics to quantify effectiveness.** Software development and quality assurance teams can only improve if they can quantify their effectiveness.
 To quantify effectiveness, they must identify the metrics that measure [developer velocity](https://azure.microsoft.com/solutions/developer-velocity) and define KPIs.
 Examples of these metrics include:

-- *Deployment frequency*: The number of deployments that each developer deploys every day.
+- *Deployment frequency*: The number of deployments that each developer deploys each day.

-- *Lead time*: The time that it takes for a task or user story to go from being added to the backlog to a production deployment.
+- *Lead time*: The time that it takes for a task or user story to go from the backlog to a production deployment.

 - *Mean time to resolution*: The average time that's spent fixing bugs or defects in code.